-Florida State University has been designated by the state as the responsible agency for over 1,000 acres of state-owned lands.
-These lands, consisting of twelve separate sites, range from 1 acre to 545 acres and are located in Leon, Franklin, Bay, Marion and Sarasota Counties.
-Included on these properties are approximately 6,900,000 gross square feet of facility space.
+Florida State University has been designated by the state as the responsible agency for over 1,500 acres of state-owned lands.
+These lands, consisting of more than 25 separate sites, range from 1 acre to more than 500 acres and are located in Leon, Franklin, Bay, Marion and Sarasota Counties, as well as several other counties scattered throughout the state.
+Included on these properties are approximately 13 million gross square feet of facility space.
 These improvements cover a wide array of building types, such as academic, research, administrative, recreational, and residential space.
 In addition to these facilities, the University has several long-term leases for property in Leon County and elsewhere in the state to accommodate space needs.